jtarchie/sqlite-tsdb/README.md

   accessibility.
 - Provide human readable file names with relevant metadata, such as time series range.
 - Ensure fast writes with no back pressure to event providers.
+Provide metrics and benchmarks for sacrifice of back pressure relief.
 - Enable querying of data across time ranges using SQL query, placing importance on consistency and valid data over speed.
 - Have queries load data directly from file storage, rather than requiring local